How To Start A Wellness Journey That Makes You Feel Good

 And it certainly doesn’t look like dropping $10k on a luxury health retreat.

-Wellness can be simple and affordable.
+Wellness can be simple, affordable and sustainable.

-Wellness your way
+Wellness, your way

-It’s essential that when you get started with your wellness journey you are setting it up to work for you, and only you.
+It’s essential that when you get started with your wellness journey, you are setting it up to work for you, and only you.
+As everyone’s idea of a wellness journey will look different.

-Made popular by the trending “that girl” aesthetic, wellness has now been reduced to 2-sec clips of face masks, drinking green juices, making the bed, squatting and practising gratitude.
+On social media, there’s a big emphasis on drinking a smoothie in the morning, meditating, and doing a high-intensity workout.
+Made popular by the trending “that girl” aesthetic, wellness has now been reduced to 20-second clips of face masks, drinking green juices, making the bed, squatting and practising gratitude.

 Remember, social media isn’t always real life, it’s a highlight reel.

-So just remember, there is no right or wrong way to do wellness.
+So just remember — there is no right or wrong way to do wellness.

 Just because it’s a trend on TikTok doesn’t mean it’s going to work for you.